 This was a REALLY hard exercise – to look at all the books I’ve read so far in my 56 years and pick out the top five of all time that truly helped change and shift my life in some amazing directions.
-The reason I decided to do this because I needed a graduation gift for my niece.
-Then I realized I needed another gift for my other niece the next year, and then for my nephew after that.
+I decided to do this because I needed a graduation gift for my niece.
+Then I realized I needed another gift for my other niece the next year and then for my nephew after that.
 I knew I wanted to give them money.

 Yet, I wanted to give them something more memorable.
-So that’s when I sat down to list the five best books that I could gift them.
+So that’s when I sat down to list the five best books I could gift them.
 Ones that I’d wished I’d had at their age when I was graduating college.
 I wanted to give them a book or books that might be a game-changer or life-changer for them.

 So I came up with my list.
 Plus, I give you my quick book review of my thoughts on them:

 #1 Wishes Fulfilled: Mastering The Art of Manifesting by Wayne Dyer –

 I read this book at just the right time.
 It was after I read a bunch of law of attraction books.
 I had been meditating for almost 15 years.
 When I picked up this book, I was just ripe and ready for his messages.
 What struck me the most, and what I got out of his words, was that God was not outside of me as the Catholic church had taught me.
 God was indeed inside of me.
 And this God was not a hellfire and damnation God.
 It was one of loving-kindness.
 God was in me and a part of me.